 2 Sugar, in its many forms, is a critical component of baked goods.

 All granulated, organic sugars have larger crystals than refined white sugar, and grinding or powdering them before using will result in a baked dessert with the best crumb.
-Grind organic sugar (the light-colored sugar from which most of the molasses has been removed) in a food processor until the crystals are relatively uniform and visibly smaller.
-Whole cane sugars (such as Sucanat and rapadura), on the other hand, retains all of the molasses, as reflected in its light brown color and caramel taste.
+Grind organic sugar (the light-colored sugar from which most molasses has been removed) in a food processor until the crystals are relatively uniform and visibly smaller.
+Whole cane sugars (such as Sucanat and rapadura), on the other hand, retain all of the molasses, as reflected in their light brown color and caramel taste.
 Powder four cups of this very coarse sugar at a time in a high-speed blender and one cup in a standard blender.
 When stored in an airtight container, the prepared sugars will stay lump-free.
 Coconut palm and maple sugar are also best powdered and stored in airtight containers.
 Date sugar burns easily and does not dissolve; reserve this one for sprinkling over already-baked cobblers and crisps.

 3 Don’t swap out maple syrup with rice syrup or agave nectar.